finos/a11y-theme-builder/docs/motivation/solution.md

 ![storybook-workflow](../../_images/design-ops-storybook.png)

 >Note: This only demonstrates the work flow not the approval processes.
-This toolchain utilizes Figma Tokens, Figma, GitHub, a React Component Library and Chromatic (a paid and enhanced version of Storybook).
+This toolchain utilizes Figma Tokens, Figma, GitHub, a React Component Library and Chromatic (an enhanced, fee-based version of Storybook).